Why Investors Need to Take Advantage of the Zacks ESP Screener

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Mosaic (
+New York Community Bancorp (

-MOS Quick Quote MOS - Free Report) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $0.51 a share 14 days away from its upcoming earnings release on May 3, 2021.
+NYCB Quick Quote NYCB - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.28 a share eight days away from its upcoming earnings release on April 28, 2021.

-By taking the percentage difference between the $0.51 Most Accurate Estimate and the $0.49 Zacks Consensus Estimate, Mosaic has an Earnings ESP of 3.06%.
-Investors should also know that MOS is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.28 Most Accurate Estimate and the $0.27 Zacks Consensus Estimate, New York Community Bancorp has an Earnings ESP of 2.02%.
+Investors should also know that NYCB is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.